 Due to the above-mentioned issues, Apollo was unable to finalize the deal from its end.
 Further, Cooper sued Apollo to complete the deal, that is to enforce the buyout agreement.
 The matter was taken up to the Supreme Court after arbitration proceedings by Cooper.
 However, Apollo didn’t want to move ahead unless Cooper resolved issues with their worker union and Chengshan.
 The Breakup fee for Apollo was 112 million dollars, whereas for cooper had to pay the termination fee of 50 million dollars.
 Finally, the deal was called off by Cooper.

 Snapdeal and Flipkart

-Incorporated in India some of the investors of Snap deal during the time of merger were Nexus Venture Partners, Soft bank Telecom Corp., Alibaba, Kalaari Capital, Premjiinvest.
-The founders in all having a 6.5% stake in the company.
-The stakeholders of the company were of the view that the founders although having less stake managed to not only take a decision but also do mismanagement which led to a lot of resignations.
-Prior to the merger talks the company had acquired a lot of other companies like Freecharge did additional burnout and sold off to a very less price.
+Incorporated in India some of the investors in Snap deal during the time of merger were Nexus Venture Partners, Soft bank Telecom Corp., Alibaba, Kalaari Capital, Premjiinvest.
+The stakeholders of the company were of the view that the founders managed to not only to take decisions but also practice mismanagement although equipped with just 6.5% stake in the company.
+Prior to the merger talks, the company had acquired a lot of other companies like Freecharge and additionally burnout, later sold off to a very less price.

 Flipkart is a private limited company based in Bengaluru, India.
 Some of the key investors are Soft Bank Vision Fund, Naspers, Steadview Capital, and eBay.
 Softbank was pushing forward the deal and was exploring strategic options.